-In recent years, Fortune 500 CEOs, world leaders, and many of the most prolific entrepreneurs have begun to speak publicly about their meditation practices.
+In recent years, Fortune 500 CEOs, world leaders, and many of the most prolific entrepreneurs have begun to speak publicly about their meditation practices and educating readers on why mindfulness matters.
 From the cover of TIME to last week’s 60 Minutes segment, mindfulness is becoming a mainstream buzzword.
 At companies like Google, Twitter, Yahoo, Zappos, and Huffington Post, beginning a meeting with a moment of silence or creating a 30 minute meditation break during a productive workday is de rigor.
 Research shows that meditation not only increases productivity, but it can improve company morale, as well.
 Scott James, our CEO here at Moving Art, was initially motivated by the benefits in productivity to begin meditating twice per day.
 When he is working with Louie, it is common practice for them to meditate together before or after their work sessions.

 Progressive companies are on to something.
 They understand their role and responsibility in shaping the technological landscape of the future, but they also realize that creativity and innovation come from focused, healthy minds.
 These companies are examples of progressive leadership, proving that technology and mindfulness DO mix, and we do not have to sacrifice our mental or physical health to succeed.
 When we leverage technology to bring us closer to our true nature, we have succeeded in the most modern sense.